 Take the Premier Gun Show Pasadena in February 2022, which had some extensive show rules (outlined below).

 They mention that gun sellers “who sell firearms for a portion, or all, of their livelihood must possess an FFL.”
-However, those who simply sell from their personal collection and “who do not derive their livelihood from the sale of firearms nor make a profit on sales, are not required to have an FFL.”
-Note that if you’re a serious seller and running a business, you’ll almost always need to register for an FFL before you can sell at a gun show.
+However, private sellers who simply sell from their personal collection and “who do not derive their livelihood from the sale of firearms nor make a profit on sales, are not required to have an FFL.”
+Note that if you’re a serious seller and running a business, you’ll almost always need to register for a federal firearms license before you can sell at a gun show.

 They also say: